-Watchdog-NMI b (not working) ug Problem When Watchdog is configured to activate an NMI, the NMI service routine is not called.
+Watchdog-NMI bu (not working) lg Problem When Watchdog is configured to activate an NMI, the NMI service routine is not called.
 Implication Watchdog-NMI not usable.
 Workaround none.
 Correction This bug might be a BIOS problem and will be corrected in a future BIOS release.
-SDCard Interface (not working wit bug h some SDCard types) Problem The Intel processor chipset contains several issues in SD and SDIO Hostcontroller which can disturb normal operation of the SDCard interface.
+SDCard Interface (not working with bug some SDCard types) Problem The Intel processor chipset contains several issues in SD and SDIO Hostcontroller which can disturb normal operation of the SDCard interface.
 Implication Some SDCard types will not work reliable.
 Workaround Some of the issues have already been solved by a BIOS workaround, some are dependent on OS drivers and some are not fixable.
 Check with Syslogic for a list of working SDCard types.
-Correction Some of the issues might be solved by new BIOS and/or OS driver releases, but some are not fixable.
+Some SDCards work if the BIOS setting Advanced > SCC Configuration > SCC eMMC Support is set to eMMC AUTO MODE.
+Additionally, SDR25 Support for SD Card should be set to enabled.
+Changes only become active when the BIOS is exited with Save Changes and Exit Correction Some of the issues might be solved by new BIOS and/or OS driver releases, but some are not fixable.